-3 Essential Website Architecture Elements for Law Firms
+Website Organization Best Practices For Law Firms

 Whatever you feel is most important to your firm, make it one of the first things users see upon arriving on your homepage.

-Essential information presented above the fold is an absolutely necessary element of a well-made website architecture.
+Essential information presented above the fold is necessary for well-made website architecture.

 Final Thoughts